 Chairman: Taotasi Mr. Archie Soliai, is the second longest standing board member and served as Vice Chair previously.
 Coming from the village of Nu’uuli, he studied Political Science which helped him while serving as a Faipule for his village, where he advocated for legislation such as the Smoke Free Environment Act.
 After many years with GHC Reid, he has since joined the team at Starkist.
 When not at work or serving in many numerous other civic organizations on island, he likes to read books like The Firm, golf, and spend time with his family.
 He feels his biggest strength is communication and tends on using this to “increase cancer awareness and screening so that cancer prevalence is reduced”.

-Secretary: Mrs. Siitia Soliai-Lemusu, lives in the village of Nu’uuli and has been working for the Department of Health for the past ten and a half years.
+Vice Chairman: Mrs. Siitia Soliai-Lemusu, lives in the village of Nu’uuli and has been working for the Department of Health for the past ten and a half years.
 Her background in community health and clinical services have helped to promote awareness of various projects on island.
 She likes to read a good book, such as the Book of Mormon, and do research on the genealogy of her family in her spare time.
 Her strong religious ties also attribute to her favorite quote of “While we are free to make our own choices, we cannot choose the consequences of those choices.”
 She feels that actions speak louder than words and plans on utilizing this as a board member so she can “contribute and advocate the cause in any way.”

 Member: Mrs. Rochelle Reid is one of two longest standing board members.
 She returns bringing her experience, guidance, and strong work ethic back to the board of directors.
 She has collectively worked for ASG over 8 years and was recently working in Lieutenant Governor Lemanu P. Mauga’s Office but now a full time “Mommy” of 3.
 During her free time, she likes to travel for family vacations and do volunteer work.
 Her favorite movie is Hidden Figures, that showcases the dedication and commitment of three women in the early years of the National Aeronautics and Space Administration.
 She brings the same dedication and commitment by continuing to support the ASCCC mission and the help needed to “carry out its work.”